kircherlab/CADD-SV/README.md

 ## List of required input files

 - CADD-SV scores SV in bedformat on the GRCh38 genomebuild.
 The type of SV needs to be contained in the 4th column.
 We recomment to split files containing more than 10.000 SVs into smaller files.
-In example input file can be found at 'input/'.
-The file needs to have the suffix 'id_'.
+In example input file can be found at `input/`.
+The file needs to have the suffix `id_`.
 If you plan to run another genomebuild or SVs in VCF format, see below.
 - Annotations in the /annotations folder
 - Models and scripts as cloned from this GIT repository